Frequently Asked Questions Including Fees

 Therapy is not only a joint partnership between the client and the therapist, but also a sacred space where the client can fully immerse themselves in self-exploration.
 Within this safe and non-judgmental environment, clients have the freedom to openly express their deepest emotions, thoughts, and behaviors without the fear of any criticism or condemnation.
 This unique opportunity for genuine self-disclosure fosters a sense of trust and vulnerability, ultimately paving the way for personal growth and healing.

 I believe people are influenced by their past experiences, culture, family, relationships, beliefs, identity, and society.
 We will explore these factors and how they affect your behavior and emotions in order to help you achieve your goals.
 I adapt my therapeutic approach to fit your needs, typically using psychodynamic, trauma-focused, and culturally sensitive techniques.
 I may also incorporate self-compassion and mindfulness if you are comfortable with them.
-Alternatively, if you prefer a faster approach, I can utilize Acceptance Commitment Therapy (ACT) to help you change your behavior.
+Alternatively, if you prefer a faster approach, I can utilize Acceptance Commitment Therapy (ACT), Internal Family Systems (IFS), or Brainspotting (BSP) to help you change your behavior or deal with your thoughts and emotions.

 As your guide, I may question your assumptions or perceptions to help you improve your life.
 If you ever feel uncomfortable with the techniques I introduce, please let me know.
 I'm not here to give you direct advice or judge you.
 You know what's best for you.
 Honesty with yourself and with me is important.
 Together, we can work collaboratively.
 I'm here to assist you.
 You can use what you learn to grow and become more resilient.